Once you have created a list

 When importing data into a list, you can use the checkbox to Import Lookups by Alternate Key

 .
 This allows lookup target rows to be resolved by values other than the target's primary key.
 It will only be available for lookups that are configured with unique column information.
 For example, tables in the "samples" schema (representing Sample Sets

 ) use the RowId column as their primary key, but their Name column is guaranteed to be unique as well.
 Imported data can use either the primary key value (RowId) or the unique column value (Name).
 This is only supported for single-column unique indices.
-See Import Sample Sets
+See Import to Sample Sets